tsaol/fmbench-orchestrator/README.md

 python main.py -f configs/config.yml
 ```

+Once the run is completed you can see the `FMBench` results folder downloaded in the `results` directory under the orchestrator, the `fmbench.log` file is also downloaded from the EC2 instances and placed alongside the results folder.

-Once the run is completed you can analyze the results i.e. compare and contrast the price performance of different EC2 instance types that were a part of the run by running an analytics script.
+To analyze the results i.e. compare and contrast the price performance of different EC2 instance types that were a part of the run by running an analytics script.
 The example below shows how to use the `analytcs.py` script to analyze results obtained from running the orchestrator with the [`llama3-8b-g6e-triton.yml`](configs/llama3/8b/llama3-8b-triton-g6e.yml) config file.

 ```{.bashrc}
 python analytics/analytics.py --results-dir results/llama3-8b-g6e-triton --model-id llama3-8b --payload-file payload_en_3000-3840.jsonl --latency-threshold 2